toonvank/toonvank.github.io/contact.md

 is_contact: true
 ---

-*You can contact me for custom project requests*
+*You can contact me for custom project requests or any other serious inquiries*

 * Email: [toonvankimmenade@gmail.com](toonvankimmenade@gmail.com)